-Heifer's attention to sustainable livestock development and animal well-being prioritizes the One Health approach - a global, multidisciplinary concept recognizing the interconnectedness of human, animal and environmental health - including improved access to animal health services and disease control, improved animal management, improved animal nutrition and improved marketing of livestock and livestock products.
+Heifer's attention to sustainable livestock development includes improved access to animal health services and disease control, improved management, improved nutrition and improved marketing of livestock and livestock products.

-The technologies leveraged include animal genetic improvement; improved feed, fodder and forage production; climate-smart and regenerative practices; and appropriate housing and management, combined with animal health service delivery and appropriate animal insurance systems to reduce the risk of disease and losses.
+The technologies include animal genetic improvement, improving feed, and fodder and forage production, appropriate housing and management combined with animal health service delivery and minimizing the impact of climate change by adapting climate smart livestock management practices.
+Additionally, appropriate animal asset security system will minimize the risks of losses from disease outbreak and disaster.

-Tools for Increasing Sustainable Livestock Production:

-Heifer's mission to end hunger and poverty while caring for the Earth involves supporting smallholder farmers and farming communities to earn more income and thrive by building sustainable, resilient food systems.
-It is, therefore, critical that smallholder farming households and value chain actors increase efficiency of livestock production to the level that enables them to establish and compete in inclusive markets, adapt to climate change and foster healthy ecosystems, and meet the nutritional requirements of families and communities.
-Heifer's locally adaptable "Animal Well-being Guidelines and Standards" outlines innovative and appropriate practices and technologies for its' programs and project participant households to adopt.
+Increase Sustainable Animal Production: The Mission of Heifer, to end hunger and poverty while caring for the earth, involves training smallholder and marginal farmers to help themselves; to move their families out of vulnerability and on to subsistence and ultimately to sustainability.
+It is, therefore critical that the smallholder farm family increases efficiency of livestock production to the level that will enable them to compete in markets and as well as to meet the nutritional requirements of their family.
+Families will adopt new and innovative technologies that are appropriate within their context.
 Success Indicators:

-Heifer's animal well-being (AWB) strategies are considered successful when participant households and their communities see increased production and productivity of their animals, improved environmental resilience and progress toward earning a sustainable living income, our measure for the amount of money required for a dignified life.
-There is a need for continuous innovation and learning and approaching implementation of proven animal health and husbandry skills as ongoing practices to ensure sustainability and long-term economic benefits.

-The Animal Well-being Guidelines and Standards is a living document benefiting from continuous review and improvement resulting from its integration into projects, programs and ongoing monitoring.
-The adoption of animal well-being practices by project participants and smallholder farming communities is evidenced by improved production and well-being of the animals.
-Robust AWB strategies and their adoption will be evident when project participants, project partners and Heifer's programs carry out improved AWB practices regarding the following points:
+The animal Well-Being (AWB) strategies will be considered successful when program families see increasing production and productivity of their animals; thereby, increasing the return to the family of a living income.
+There is a need for continuous innovation and learning and implementation of proven animal health and husbandry skills as on-going practices.
+However, this is a living document requiring and benefitting from continuous improvement, its integration into projects/programs and monitoring.
+Adoption of Animal Well-Being (AWB) practices by project participants is evidenced by improved production and well-being of the animals.
+A robust AWB strategies and its adoption will be evident when project participants, project partners, and Heifer Country Programs (CPs) adopt improved AWB practices with regards to:

-- · Procurement of quality animals. - Production systems are adapted to maximize production with the most efficient utilization of resources. - Low-cost and appropriate animal housing is constructed consistently in project sites. - Animals are healthy and productive due to the provision of appropriate animal health services. - Fodder and forage are produced according to agroecological practices and are sufficient in quality and quantity for the number of animals. - Animal health services and inputs are supplied by a locally promoted business enterprise. - AWB processes and systems are consistently in place in each country program.
+- Procuring quality animals Production systems that are adapted to maximize production with the most efficient utilization of resources. - Low cost and appropriate animal housing is constructed consistently in project sites

-- Farmer-level AWB practices are adopted and fully practiced. - The impact of livestock food chains on greenhouse gas (GHG) emissions is minimized. - Heifer programs are recognized for providing expert services to livestock programs and projects. - Heifer programs are prepared to deal with conditions that relate to climate change and the effect on the livestock sector. - Heifer programs are prepared for impending disasters and to rebuild their livestock-based livelihoods following disaster.
+- Animals are healthy and productive due to the provision of appropriate animal health service - Fodder and forage are produced according to agro-ecological practices and are sufficient in quality and quantity for the number of animals. - Animal health services and input are supplied by a locally promoted business enterprise. - AWB processes and systems are consistently in place in each country program. - Farmers level AWB practices are adopted and fully practiced. - Minimizing the impact of livestock food chains on greenhouse gas (GHG) emissions. - Country programs are recognized to provide expert services to livestock programs and projects. - Country programs are prepared to deal with conditions that related to climate change and the effect on the livestock sector. - Country programs are prepared for impending disasters and to rebuild their livestock-based livelihoods following disaster.

-Climate-smart agriculture (CSA) is an integrated approach to managing landscape-cropland, livestock, forests and fisheries-that address the interlinked challenges of food security and climate change.
+In this document, each chapter outlines the purpose, objectives, standards and appropriate activities.
+There are associated working sheets at the end of the document in the form of RACI (Responsible, Accountable, Consulted and Informed) matrix.
+Heifer country programs are required to fill in the RACI matrix and update it periodically.
+Climate-smart agriculture (CSA) is an integrated approach to managing landscapes-cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
 CSA aims to simultaneously achieve three outcomes: